mayarid/headless-examples/shop/README.md

 ## Usage

-First, you need to set the below environment variables in the `.env. tempalates` file or your deployment platforms.
+First, you need to set the below environment variables in the `.env.examples` file or your deployment platforms.

 - `MAYAR_HEADLESS_API_URL`
 - `MAYAR_AUTH_TOKEN`